Waterside District

-The Waterside, is a festival marketplace on the Elizabeth River in downtown Norfolk, Virginia, opened June 1, 1983.
+Waterside District is a festival marketplace on the Elizabeth River in downtown Norfolk, Virginia, opened June 1, 1983.
 While the Waterside Annex was demolished May 16, 2016, the main portion was renovated and reopened as Waterside District in May 2017.

+History

-Beginning in the late 1970s, mall-developer James W. Rouse and the Rouse Company had conceived the festival marketplace (e.g., Norfolk's Waterside) as an important component to redeveloping a declining downtown, a seminal catalyst to further development.
+Beginning in the late 1970s, mall developer James W. Rouse and the Rouse Company had developed the festival marketplace concept as an important component to renewing a declining downtown, a seminal catalyst to further development.
 The concept combined to varying degrees major restaurants, specialty retail shops, food courts and nightlife activities.